How to watch Haley, Ramaswamy, DeSantis and Christie face off in Wednesday's debate

 Trump is eligible but choosing not to attend, despite being the current front-runner for the nomination.

-Not eligible for the debate are: Former New Jersey Gov. Chris Christie, Arkansas Gov. Asa Hutchinson, and Texas pastor Ryan Binkley.
+Not eligible for the debate are: Arkansas Gov. Asa Hutchinson and Texas pastor Ryan Binkley.

 Candidates who have dropped out include: North Dakota Gov. Doug Burgum, South Carolina Sen. Tim Scott, former Vice President Mike Pence, Miami Mayor Francis Suarez, Michigan businessman Perry Johnson, conservative talk show host Larry Elder and former Texas Congressman Will Hurd.